michaelkargl/portfolio/README.md

 1. Open your browser and visit <http://localhost:8000>
 1. To access the CMS admin panel, visit <http://localhost:8000/admin>
+1. To access Storybook, visit <http://localhost:6006>

-> If the URLs wont work, please check configuration for the right port or the URL printed in the console after serving
+> If the URLs don't work, please check the configuration for the right ports or the URLs printed
-> it locally.
+> in the console after serving it locally.

 ## CMS